aws/aws-cli/awscli/examples/ec2/delete-tags.rst

   aws ec2 delete-tags --resources i-12345678 --tags Key=Name,Value=

-This example deletes the tag with the 'purpose' key from the specified instance, regardless of the tag's value.
+This example deletes the tag with the ``purpose`` key from the specified instance, regardless of the tag's value.

 Command::